All Episodes

 You get close to the election, more and more people start paying attention.

-Uh, they show up in the internal polling.
+They show up in the internal polling.

-There were gas price uh increases, the February bombing of that mosque in uh Samara, the port deal, the Dubai Ports deal, all that, and the negative impact lasted for quite a while.
+There were gas price increases, the February bombing of that mosque in Samara, the port deal, the Dubai ports deal, all that.

 Now there is a change, a switch, a surge, and the momentum is clearly on the Republican side, especially when you look at this Democrats meander in a new direction.

-They're wandering aimlessly out there in the woods, folks, and they have no clue where they're going and what to do, because who they are and what they really are is not guiding them.
+They're wandering aimlessly out there in the woods, folks, and they have no clue where they're going and what to do because who they are and what they really are is not guiding them.

-They're pure reactionaries and they're on the defense.
+They're pure reactionaries, and they're on the defense.

 So it is expected that while there may be some little declines from this surge of good news, that the momentum shift has taken place.

-And there's a compatible story here from Rasmussen, Virginia Senate, Allen's lead erosion halts.
+And there's a compatible story here from Rasmussen, Virginia Senate.

 Incumbent Republican Senator George Allen's rating slide appears to have halted, but it's too early to tell whether his campaign has reversed its course.

-Latest Rasmussen reports election survey shows Allen leading Democrat James Webb, 50 to 43.
+Latest Rasmussen reports, election survey shows Allen leading Democrat James Webb, 50 to 43.

-So he staunched the bleeding now.
+So he's staunched the bleeding now.

 Allen's up by seven points.